MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.244-6.md

 (B) Alternate I (JAN 2017) of 52.224-3, if flow down is required in accordance with 52.224-3(f) and the agency specifies that only its agency-provided training is acceptable).

 (xviii) 52.225-26, Contractors Performing Private Security Functions Outside the United States (OCT 2016) (Section 862, as amended, of the National Defense Authorization Act for Fiscal Year 2008; 10 U.S.C.
-2302 Note).
+Subtitle A, Part V, Subpart G Note).

 (xix) 52.232-40, Providing Accelerated Payments to Small Business Subcontractors (NOV 2021), if flow down is required in accordance with paragraph (c) of FAR clause 52.232-40.